MicrosoftDocs/azure-dev-docs/articles/github-copilot-azure/deploy-examples.md

 ## Example prompts for undeploying your apps

-Similarly, you can ask GitHub Copilot for Azure with assistance in undeploying.
-Since it works in Visual Studio Code and has context about where and how you deployed your application to Azure, undeployment is a task it is well suited for.
+Similarly, you can ask GitHub Copilot for Azure with assistance in undeploying since it works in Visual Studio Code and has context about where and how you deployed your application to Azure.

 Example prompts: